-Inside the Embryology Laboratory at San Antonio IVF
+Inside the Embryology Laboratory at Ovation Fertility San Antonio

-Behind the scenes at San Antonio IVF, our embryologists maintain the highest level of IVF lab quality, and perform the procedures that lead to the optimal fertilization of eggs, the healthy growth of embryos and the development of successful pregnancies.
-We are fortunate to have on staff sought-after clinical embryologists and an IVF lab director who are each committed to safeguard the eggs, embryos, and sperm that you entrust to their care.
+Behind the scenes at Ovation® Fertility San Antonio, our embryologists maintain the highest level of IVF lab quality and perform the procedures that lead to the optimal fertilization of eggs, the healthy growth of embryos, and the development of successful pregnancies.
+We are fortunate to have on staff sought-after clinical embryologists and an IVF lab director who are committed to safeguarding the eggs, embryos and sperm that you entrust to their care.

-Our advanced reproductive technology (ART) laboratory was designed to exact standards, and outfitted with incubators, micromanipulators, and micro-surgical lasers to create the optimal environment for embryonic growth and development.
-When genetic materials pass through the doors of San Antonio IVF, our embryologists become their caretakers.
+Our advanced reproductive technology (ART) laboratory was designed to exact standards and outfitted with incubators, micromanipulators and micro-surgical lasers to create the optimal environment for embryonic growth and development.
+When genetic materials pass through the doors of our San Antonio IVF laboratory, our embryologists become their caretakers.

-The IVF lab, located in the Stone Oak area of San Antonio, consists of over 4000 square feet of customized air filtration systems, microscopes, high definition video systems, and state-of-the-art incubators, each unique to our purpose of sustaining new life.
+The IVF lab, located in the Stone Oak area of San Antonio, consists of more than 4,000 square feet of customized air filtration systems, microscopes, high-definition video systems, and state-of-the-art incubators, each unique to our purpose of sustaining new life.

 An Embryologist’s Role in IVF

 Our embryologists’ job starts with an assessment of the male partner’s sperm.
 We evaluate every specimen for concentration (the number of sperm present in each cc of semen), motility (the percentage of sperm that are alive and swimming), and normal morphology (the percentage of sperm that have a normal shape).
-We then choose the best sperm preparation technique to use so that we can get the greatest number of normally shaped, motile sperm to add to the eggs.
+We then choose the best sperm-preparation technique to get the greatest number of normally shaped, motile sperm to add to the eggs.